Team-GhostLand/GhostLand7/README.md

 * Version: `7-ALPHA` *<---update me!*

 ### Sparse structures
+* Dumped all structures in
-* Slightly lowered reduction rates (from the default 2x reduction to 1.75x)
+* Slightly lowered reduction rates (from the default 2x reduction to 1.75x) for modded structures
-* Reset woodland mansion reduction rates (its set as an example in the file - but since it's an example, it follows the default 2x reduction - but since we changed the defaults, that'd now make mansions even rarer, which is stupid (they are already pretty rare), so we had to change them, as well - and I thougth that if we're changing it anyway, we might as well set it to the vanilla 1x, as the plan is to reset all vanilla rates, anyway)
+* Kept vanilla spread rates as vanilla (1x recuction rate (aka „kept the same”) instead of 2x)

 ### Create Dynamic Lights
 * Disabled LambDynamicLights integration (we're using Sodium Dynamic Lights, so that wouldn't work for us)